Luming-L/NGG/L1_Sequencing.md

 	+ immobilize DNA polymerase with a single molecule of DNA template and primer to a ZMW (zero-mode waveguides, tiny wells in a SMRT cell)
 - sequencing
 	+ add nucleotides attached with fluorescent dyes
-	+ detect the fluorescent signal of the nucleotide incorporated by the DNA polymerase as DNA synthesis proce
+	+ detect the fluorescent signal of the nucleotide incorporated by the DNA polymerase as DNA synthesizes
-	+ measure nucleotides in real-time

 ### advantages
 - Long Reads